-In California, Workplace Discrimination And Harassment Based On Genetic Information Or Family Medical History Is Illegal.
+In California, Workplace Discrimination And Harassment Based On Genetic Information Or Family Medical History Is Illegal

 It is illegal under Title II of GINA to discriminate against workers or candidates based on genetic knowledge.
-GINA Title II forbids the use of genetic information in employment decisions, restricts the request, request, or purchase of genetic information by employers and other entities covered by Title II (employment authorities, labor unions, and joint training and apprenticeship programs for labor-management - referred to as 'covered entities') strictly limits the disclosure of genetic information.
+GINA Title II forbids the use of genetic information in employment decisions, and restricts the request, request, or purchase of genetic information by employers and other entities covered by Title II (employment authorities, labor unions, and joint training and apprenticeship programs for labor-management - referred to as 'covered entities') strictly limits the disclosure of genetic information.

 The EEOC applies title II of GINA (dealing with genetic discrimination in employment).
 It is the responsibility of the Departments of Labor, Health and Human Services, and the Treasury to issue regulations for GINA Title I, which concerns the use of genetic information in health insurance.